Geodesic Length Distribution in Sparse Network Ensembles: Introduction

 \section{Introduction}

 Networks have increasingly become important abstractions for representing a plethora of real-world complex systems.
-This spans the variety of social networks of friendship connections, ecological networks of predators and preys, biochemical networks of proteins and metabolites, and technological networks like power grids or the internet \cite{strogatz2001networks, albert2002networks, newman2003structure, wasserman1994sna}.
 Often, network structures are not entirely known, and are inferred from partial observations of connections, or of signals generated by the system \cite{newman2018inference, goldenberg2010inference, peixoto2019dynamics, godoylorite2021socialising, hoffmann2020communityunobserved}.
-Inference must account for confounding by many sources of uncertainty, especially measurement errors, which has resulted in a surge of statistical inference methods that yield a probabilistic network model \cite{peixoto2018reconstructing}.
+Inference must account for confounding by many sources of uncertainty, especially measurement errors, which has resulted in a surge of statistical inference methods that yield a statistical model for the network \cite{peixoto2018reconstructing}.
 Moreover, many real-world networks, such as social networks of entire societies, tend to contain a large number of nodes.
-Estimating properties of very large networks can be computationally prohibitive, especially if one is interested in higher-order properties such as the size of the giant component, or the average distance between any two nodes in the networks.
-Both of these have impact on overall graph connectivity, network robustness, percolation properties and system synchronizability \cite{cohen2000percolation, callaway2000percolation, newman2001random, nishikawa2003sync}, which have been studied deeply for many physical, biological and social systems.
-The principal motivation for this work is to analytically estimate such network properties by having access either to just an expectation of network realizations, or to a statistical network model, without simulating networks or obtaining an error-free observation of one.
-In particular, we focus on geodesic properties of a network, and establish a distribution of shortest path lengths on the giant component in the supercritical regime---when the giant component exists---or on small components in the subcritical regime---when the giant component does not exist.
+Estimating properties of very large networks can be computationally prohibitive, especially if one is interested in higher-order properties such as the size of the giant component, or the average geodesic length between any two nodes in the networks.
+Both of these have impact on overall network connectivity, network robustness, percolation properties and system synchronizability \cite{cohen2000percolation, callaway2000percolation, newman2001random, nishikawa2003sync}, which have been studied deeply for many physical, biological and social systems.
+The principal motivation for our work is to analytically estimate such network properties by having access either to just an expectation of network realizations, or to a statistical network model, without either simulating networks or obtaining an error-free observation of one.
+In particular, we focus on geodesic properties of a network, and establish a distribution of geodesic lengths on the giant component in the supercritical regime---when the giant component exists---or on small components in the subcritical regime---when the giant component does not exist.